Loic

 resilient fellow.
 Thankfully, during the years CARME had been in

-research chemist, Professor Norbert Duffaut from the University of
+acclaimed research chemist, Professor Norbert Duffaut from the

-Bordeaux who had synthesized an organo-silicon molecule.
-Between
+University of Bordeaux who had synthesized an organo-silicon

-them, they hoped to develop an easy to ingest form of organic
+molecule.
+Between them, they hoped to develop an easy to ingest

-silica and to apply it therapeutically to patients who they
+form of organic silica and to apply it therapeutically to

-effective therapy.
-Duffaut treated numerous patients and stated
+an effective therapy.
+Duffaut treated numerous patients and

-having success with joint pain, rheumatoid arthritis, skin
+stated having success with joint pain, rheumatoid arthritis,

 Le Ribault and Duffaut worked together for many years, treating